2nd F-15E Aviator Recovered in High-Risk CSAR Mission Inside Iran

 Summary

 It is unknown what type of weapon system brought the F-15E down.
-Defense analyst speculate that it may have been Iran’s Bavar-373 (Wikipedia) long-range mobile surface-to-air missile system, a Russian-made S-300 missile system (Wikipedia), or a Russian provided 9K333 Verba shoulder-fired, infrared homing MANPADS (Wikipedia).
+Defense analysts speculate that it may have been Iran’s Bavar-373 (Wikipedia) long-range mobile surface-to-air missile system, a Russian-made S-300 missile system (Wikipedia), or a Russian provided 9K333 Verba shoulder-fired, infrared homing MANPADS (Wikipedia).

 There are unconfirmed reports that during the operation the Central Intelligence Agency (CIA) launched a deception campaign prior to the rescue attempt of the WSO.
 The agency spread the word inside Iran that U.S. forces in Iran had already found him and were attempting a ground exfiltration in southern Iran – possibly ending in a coastal maritime exfil.
 Apparently, this diverted some Iranian security units away from the crash site location.
 (The Washington Post, 4 Apr 2026) (subscription)